jonbnewman/mobx-store-provider/docs/basic-example.md

 import UserDisplay from "./UserDisplay";

 function App() {
-  // Get the Provider for our AppStore const Provider = useProvider();
+  // Get the Provider for the AppStore const Provider = useProvider();

-  // Create our AppStore instance const appStore = createStore(() => AppStore.create({ user: "Jonathan" }));
+  // Create the AppStore instance const appStore = createStore(() => AppStore.create({ user: "Jonathan" }));

-  // Wrap our application with the Provider passing it the appStore return (
+  // Wrap the application with the Provider passing it the appStore return (
     <Provider value={appStore}>
       <UserDisplay />